 FIlmRise is a service that acquires film and TV licenses and hosts that content for free online.
 Their stuff is available on Youtube, but this addon lets you put all of your movies in one place on Kodi.

 The Classic Cinema Online add-on is an excellent choice for anyone interested in the history of film and TV.
 This add-on scrapes the Internet for historical content that is now in the public domain (free of copyright) and puts it all in one place for you to browse and watch.

 Much like FilmRise, SnagFilms has acquired a library of licenses and offers most of it online.
 Not all of it is available, but there’s still a lot – enough to make it FilmRise’s smaller brother.

 This is a Kodi add-on that uses a library of films curated by the British Film Institute.
 Any movie lover will love this add-on, but it’s an especially good choice for historical film buffs or people looking for something special and unique.

 Don’t forget that Kodi and VPNs go together like peanut butter and jam!
-From protecting your privacy to avoiding throttling and unlocking geo-blocked content, NordVPN is an excellent tool for improving your Kodi streaming experience.
+From protecting your privacy to avoiding throttling and unlocking geo-blocked content, NordVPN is the best VPN for streaming on Kodi.
 It can be installed on most consumer devices and on some routers as well, meaning it’s almost as adaptable as Kodi is!
 Along with all of the other benefits provided by NordVPN, that makes this choice a no-brainer.